 The key features of data observability tools

 Evaluation criteria can be tricky when you may not even have a strong answer to the basic question, “what are data observability tools?”
-A great data observability platform has the following features:
+You can see what analysts have used as data observability criteria as well a a sample RFP, but in short a great data observability platform has the following features:

 - It connects to your existing stack quickly and seamlessly and does not require modifying your data pipelines, writing new code, or using a particular programming language.
 This allows quick time to value and maximum testing coverage without having to make substantial investments.